 The Guide Dogs for the Blind Association

-We have nominated The Guide Dogs for the Blind Association as our charity for 2017.
+The Guide Dogs for the Blind Association will be our nominated charity again in 2018.
 We are hoping to raise £5,000 for the charity so that we can sponsor a much-needed puppy.

 In 2017 our Centre Manager, Robin Swift, kicked off the sponsored events with a 65-mile bike ride to and from the office.
 Robin raised just over £1,000 towards our target.
 We are now at £4,500 so are getting very close to achieving our goal!
 We aim to reach it before the end of the year.

 If you would like to donate to this worthy cause please contact us or come along to one of our events.

 The local branch of the charity will be visiting Rugby Central at regular intervals throughout the year, bringing along the adorable guide dogs for support and to meet the shoppers.
 We will also be raising money for the Guide Dogs during our in-centre activities and through taking part in sponsored events.
 Keep an eye on our latest news to see what is happening.